santiagocasas/looti-test-public/README.md

-# looti-test-public
+# mgemulator
-Test public repo for looti
+Emulator for models beyond LCDM and Modified Gravity